SAP-samples/cloud-espm-cloud-native/documentation/deploy/deploy-espm-app/README.md

 ### Build and Deploy ESPM Application

-* Navigate to gateway folder fromm root folder of your project.
+* Navigate to gateway folder from root folder of your project.

 * Change the authenticationMethod to `route` and authenticationType to `xsuaa` in xs-app.json.